Coding For Everyone: Accessibility in Web Development.

 -use visual indicators for audio notifications and alerts.

--ensure compatibility with hearing aids and assistive listening devices. - Motor impairments.
+-ensure compatibility with hearing aids and assistive listening devices.

 Individuals with motor impairments may have difficulty using their keyboards or mouse.
 To accommodate their needs, websites must: